matheus23/irreactive.com/content/building-this-blog.md

 {
   "type": "blog",
   "title": "Building this Blog",
-  "description": "Behind the scenes: The tech and process behind this blog.
-The classic introduction of a tech person's blog of itself.", "image": "images/article-covers/mountains.jpg", "draft": true,
+  "description": "Behind the scenes: The tech and process behind building this blog.
+The classic introduction of a tech person's blog of itself.", "image": "images/building-this-blog/thumbnail.jpg", "draft": false,
   "published": "2020-07-17",
 }
 ---